zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/events/pre-bulk-update.md

 # PreBulkUpdate

-The `PreBulkUpdate` event is raised as soon the `BulkUpdate` method is called and no configuration or anything else is done before.
+The `PreBulkUpdate` event is raised as soon as the `BulkUpdate` method is called and no configuration or anything else is done before.
 It allows you to set some global configuration for BulkUpdate.

 The following example sets the `ModifiedDate` property of a `Customer`.